-Since March 31, 1981, pursuant to the guidelines established by Section 367.081(4)(a), Florida Statutes (F.S.), and Rule 25-30.420, F.A.C., this Commission has established a price index increase or decrease for major categories of operating costs on or before March 31 of each year.
+Since March 31, 1981, pursuant to the guidelines established by Section 367.081(4)(a), Florida Statutes (F.S.), and Rule 25-30.420, Florida Administrative Code (F.A.C.), we have established a price index increase or decrease for major categories of operating costs on or before March 31 of each year.
 This process allows water and wastewater utilities to adjust rates based on current specific expenses without applying for a rate case.

-This order calculates the 2019 price index by comparing the Gross Domestic Product Implicit Price Deflator Index for the fiscal year ended September 30, 2018.
+This Order calculates the 2020 price index by comparing the Gross Domestic Product Implicit Price Deflator Index for the fiscal year ended September 30, 2019.
 This same procedure has been used each year since 1995 to calculate the price index.
-The U.S. Department of Commerce, Bureau of Economic Analysis, released its most recent third quarter figures on October 26, 2018.
+The U.S. Department of Commerce, Bureau of Economic Analysis, released its most recent third quarter figures on October 30, 2019.

-Since March 31, 1981, this Commission has received and processed approximately 3,663 index applications.
+Since March 31, 1981, this Commission has received and processed approximately 3,741 index and pass through applications.
 We have jurisdiction over this matter pursuant to Section 367.081, F.S.